semlix/semlix/docs/source/quickstart.rst

 The ``Index`` and ``Schema`` objects
 ====================================

-To begin using Whoosh, you need an *index object*.
+To begin using semlix, you need an *index object*.
 The first time you create an index, you must define the index's *schema*.
 The schema lists the *fields* in the index.
 A field is a piece of information for each document in the index, such as its title or text content.
 A field can be *indexed* (meaning it can